Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 or use [third-party plugins](#third-party-lookup-plugins) to avoid keeping secrets in plaintext on the control node file-system.

-The main `acs` playbook will expect the user to provide secrets in the dedicated `vars/secrets.yml` file.
-We also provide a `secrets-init.yml` playbook to automatically generate secure secrets and encrypt them with Ansible Vault.
+We provide a `secrets-init.yml` playbook to automatically generate secure secrets and encrypt them with Ansible Vault.

 #### Enable Ansible Vault support

-To start using **Ansible Vault** integration, a passphrase needs to be provided to Ansible to make encryption/decryption working during the play.
+To start using **Ansible Vault** integration, a password needs to be provided to Ansible to make encryption/decryption working during the play.

-There are different ways to configure Ansible Vault, from providing the password manually on each ansible-playbook run using the `--ask-vault-pass` flag (example below), to more advanced scenarios.
+There are different ways to provide that password Ansible Vault, from manually via user input on each ansible-playbook run using the `--ask-vault-pass` flag (example below), to more advanced scenarios.

 ```bash
 ansible-playbook --ask-vault-pass playbooks/acs.yml